-- 1. Number of theft-related property crime cases filed: Total number of theftrelated property cases filed by the county during the reporting period.
+- 1. Number of theft-related property crime cases filed: Total number of theft-related property cases filed by the county during the reporting period.
 Refer to Section A for the definition of theft-related property crime.
-If a case has multiple co-defendants, report one case for every defendant charged.
-For example, one theft-related property crime case had five co-defendants, report five cases under the appropriate prosecution model column. - 2.
-Number of charges within the theft-related property crimes cases filed (within E.1 above): Total number of charges filed for theft-related property crimes cases, regardless of the number of unique people and cases. - 3.
-Number of people charged within the theft-related property crimes cases filed (count of unique number of people within E.1 above): Total number of unique people who were charged with theft-related property crimes, regardless of the number of cases or charges. - 4.
+If a case has multiple co-defendants, report one case regardless of the number of co-defendants charged.
+For example, one theft-related property crime case had five co-defendants, report one (1) case under the appropriate prosecution model column. - 2.
+Number of charges within the theft-related property crimes cases filed (within E.1 above): Total number of charges filed for theft-related property crimes cases, regardless of the number of unique people and cases.
+Do not include the non-theft (or non-ORT) related charges in the total counts.
+If two (2) people are each charged with the same charges on a case (i.e., Defendant 1 charges: PC 484, PC 496; Defendant 2 charges: PC 484, PC 496), count all charges even if they are duplicative across defendants. - 3.
+Number of people charged within the theft-related property crimes cases filed (count of unique number of people within E.1 above): Total number of unique people who were charged with theft-related property crimes, regardless of the number of cases or charges.
+If there are multiple co-defendants within a single case, report each co-defendant charged. - 4.
 Number of theft-related property crime charges for which a conviction was obtained: Total number of theft-related property crime charges that resulted in convictions by the county during the reporting period.
 Refer to Section A for the definition of theft-related property crime.
-Count all charges that each person was convicted of across all cases. - 5.
+Count all charges that each person was convicted of across all cases that are theft (or ORT)-related charge convictions.
+Data reported in this section is dependent on the definition of Theft-Related Property Crime that was selected in Section A: Definition of Key Terms.
+If the BSCC definition provided was selected, include data from those cases with a PC charge(s) identified within Section A.1.
+Departments that select the BSCC

+- definition may have totals that are the same number in E.4 and E.5, this is acceptable. - 5.
 Number of people convicted of the theft-related property crime charges (count of unique number of people within E.4): Total number of unique people who were convicted with theft-related property crimes, regardless of the number of cases or charges.
+If there are multiple co-defendants within a single case, report each co-defendant convicted.